MackonisDovydas/HTTP_server/README.md

 ## To init project
   1. Write make to execute makefile
   2. Launch executable server and pick a port
-  HTTP default port should be 80, but Ports 1024 and below are Privileged Ports Ports above 1024 are Emphemeral Ports.
+<br/>HTTP default port should be 80, but Ports 1024 and below are Privileged Ports
+  Ports above 1024 are Emphemeral Ports.

  ## To use